ArunMichaelDsouza/arunmichaeldsouza.com/blogs/getting-started-with-react-16.md

 ![](/img/blogs/getting-started-with-react-16/7.png)

-Error stack trace returned by an Error Boundary

 ![](/img/blogs/getting-started-with-react-16/8.png)

-Component stack data returned by an Error Boundary

 But is there really a need to unmount the whole React component tree ?
 Well, the React team has debated this decision, and in their experience it is worse to leave corrupted UI in place than to completely remove it.
 Read more about it [here](https://reactjs.org/blog/2017/07/26/error-handling-in-react-16.html#new-behavior-for-uncaught-errors).